 In January 2022, our Board of Directors authorized a share repurchase program to repurchase up to \$150.0 million of our outstanding Class A common stock, with no expiration date (the "2022 Repurchase Program").
 We may repurchase shares from time to time through open market repurchases, privately negotiated transactions, or other means, including through Rule 10b5-1 trading plans.
 The actual timing, number and value of shares repurchased in the future will be determined by the Company in its discretion and will depend on a number of factors, including price, trading volume, market conditions, and other general business conditions.
 Repurchases will be funded from the Company's existing cash and cash equivalents or future cash flow.
 The repurchase program may be modified, suspended, or terminated at any time.
-During the three months ended October 29, 2022, the Company made no repurchases of Class A common stock.
-As of October 29, 2022, the Company has repurchased 2,302,141 shares of Class A common stock for \$30.0 million under the 2022 Repurchase Program.
-We had \$120.0 million remaining in share repurchase capacity as of October 29, 2022.
+During the three and six months ended January 27, 2024 and January 28, 2023, the Company made no repurchases of Class A common stock.
+As of January 27, 2024, the Company had repurchased an aggregate 2,302,141 shares of Class A common stock for \$30.0 million, and \$120.0 million remained available under the 2022 Repurchase Program authorization.